CodeYourFuture/Module-JS3/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+// for line 30 we will get "10" (global scope)
+//for line 34 we will get "undefined" as f1 does not return
+//for line 35 we will get "not defined" error as y defined just in the function not in global scope
 ## Question 3

 Take a look at the following code: